 Us Against You – Frederik Backman Weird but compelling

-That Thing Around Your Neck – Chimamanda Ngozi Adichie I think I’ve all of hers now, and saw her speak.
+That Thing Around Your Neck – Chimamanda Ngozi Adichie I think I’ve read all of hers now, and saw her speak.
+Love them/her.

 Anything Is Possible – Elizabeth Strout